Recognition of same-sex unions in Suriname: Native Surinamese

 While many Indigenous cultures historically practiced polygamy, there are no records of same-sex marriages being performed in these cultures in the way they are commonly defined in Western legal systems.
-However, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
+However, many Indigenous communities recognize identities and relationships that may be placed on the LGBTQ spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
-For instance, it is believed that the Lokono traditionally recognized two-spirit individuals, known as bian üya, though there is little literature on this two-spirit structure.
+Although there is little literature on this two-spirit structure, it is believed that the Lokono traditionally recognized two-spirit individuals, known as bian üya.
 Social attitudes towards homosexuality and same-sex marriages are unknown among the Wayana.

+Religious performance

+The Catholic Church, the largest Christian denomination in Suriname, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Donald Chambers, the General Secretary of the Antilles Episcopal Conference, said in response that: "The spontaneous blessings are simply gestures that provide an effective means of increasing trust in God on the part of the person who asks.
+Hence the title, Fiducia supplicans literally means asking for trust."
+Pentecostal groups are vocally opposed to same-sex unions.

+Hinduism is not opposed to sexual diversity, though Hindu leaders in Suriname have been relatively silent on the issue.
+Media outlets have reported that many Indo-Surinamese are forced into arranged marriages with partners of the opposite sex.

 Public opinion

 A 2010 opinion poll carried out by Vanderbilt University showed that 10.3% of Surinamese people supported same-sex marriage.
 The 2023 AmericasBarometer showed that support had increased to 20%.